MadeByJK/WLED-mirror/usermods/usermod_v2_rotary_encoder_ui_ALT/readme.md

 ### Define Your Options

+* `USERMOD_ROTARY_ENCODER_UI`       - define this to have this user mod included wled00\usermods_list.cpp
+* `USERMOD_FOUR_LINE_DISPLAY`       - define this to have this the Four Line Display mod included wled00\usermods_list.cpp also tells this usermod that the display is available (see the Four Line Display usermod `readme.md` for more details)
 * `ENCODER_DT_PIN`                  - defaults to 18
 * `ENCODER_CLK_PIN`                 - defaults to 5
 * `ENCODER_SW_PIN`                  - defaults to 19